thetu2/VectorMult/README.md

 The point of this code is to test various datatypes including a half precision complex type.
 To select the datatype to test, set the `TYPE` macro on line 26.

 ## Results
 The code was run using an NVIDIA GTX 1080 ti GPU.
-The number of trials was 10000 and the number of elements to add per trial was 50000.
+The number of trials was 10000 and the number of elements to multiply per trial was 50000.

 Real: